h-sehee/math308-binary-game/docs/egdd.md

 - *Zombie Wave Defense*: *The game challenges players with progressively tougher waves of “zombies.”
 The idea is a “zombie” wave of defense.
 The different types of zombies require the player to adapt their strategy by choosing different plants and placements of those plants to handle the wave of zombies.
 The idea is that players should anticipate and plan out their defense to beat the wave. *
 - *Plant Placement and Resource Management:*: *Strategically placing different types of “plants” on the board to defend against the wave of zombies trying to get past your defense.
 Each plant has unique abilities that are good for defending against certain zombies or waves of zombies.
 Players must manage their resources to strategically have good defense throughout their progression.
 Deciding which plants to place before each wave is a core mechanic of the game. *
 - *Progression and Unlocking New Plants*: *As you progress in the game you will unlock new plants/characters that will aid you in defeating the waves of zombies.
-The progression mechanic will encourage users to create new strategies and find different way to defeat the zombies. *
+The progression mechanic will encourage users to create new strategies and find different ways to defeat the waves of zombies. *

 ## Feedback

-*Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*
+*Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives): A player will know how they are doing in terms of their learning objective because they will have to use UNIX commands to progress in the game.
+The further they make it into the game the more “reps” they will have with UNIX command built into the game.
+The more they play the more the commands are being reinforced into their brain.*

-*Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*
+*Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regard to the learning objectives: The player will know how they are doing in regard to the learning objectives when they are seamlessly navigating our commands.
+This will help the player translate their learned understanding into a real Linux environment.*

 # Story and Gameplay

 ## Presentation of Rules

-*Briefly describe how the player will learn the gameplay mechanics.
-Avoid using walls of text, since people will not read them.
-Think instead of natural ways of teaching mechanics iteratively and slowly.*
+*The player will learn the game mechanics by being presented with a tutorial (level 0) which allows them to experiment with the game and its mechanics.
+They will also be introduced to a cheat sheet which will help them understand the built-in UNIX-like commands that they will need to use in the game.*

 ## Presentation of Content

-*Briefly describe how the player will be taught the core material they are meant to learn.
-Avoid using walls of text, since people will not read them.
-Think instead of natural ways of teaching material iteratively and slowly.*
+*Briefly describe how the player will be taught the core material they are meant to learn: The player will be taught the core material by being forced to use UNIX-like commands that will help them familiarize themselves with real UNIX commands and other concepts related to the topic. *

 ## Story (Brief)